 Digby and Annapolis County Attractions & Activities

-Dive into our 25 meter long swimming pool or play shuffleboard.
+Dive into our brand new 25 meter long swimming pool or play shuffleboard.
 Experience the thrill of whale watching off nearby Digby Neck, hike the trails along our rugged shoreline, or explore the majesty of the wilderness at Kejimkujik National Park.
 Visit the many historic attractions at Canada's oldest European settlement at Annapolis Royal.
 Stroll through our many picturesque fishing villages.
 Watch artisans creating their distinctive crafts.
 Many of these Nova Scotia attractions are only a short drive from the Harbourview Inn.

 Maybe you prefer quiet solitude.
 If so, you will find the Harbourview Inn the perfect place.
-Enjoy the serenity of bird watching, quiet strolls along the beach, or relaxing at the pool.
+Enjoy the serenity of bird watching, quiet strolls along the beach, or relaxing by the pool.

 If you are interested in genealogy, there are some excellent museums in the area that may be able to help you with your research.
 A wide variety of eating experiences are available and offer everything from fresh lobster and Digby scallops from relaxed dining restaurants to white linen table service.

 Whale Watching On the Bay of Fundy